tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 Tcaplus/快速入门/了解基本概念/ProtoBuf表定义_intl_en.md

 TencentDB for TcaplusDB supports two table definition languages:  Protocol Buffers (Protobuf) and Tencent Data Representation (TDR).
-Protobuf is a method of serializing structured data developed by Google, which emphasizes simplicity and performance.
-TDR is a platform-neutral data description language developed by Tencent, which combines the advantages of XML, binary language, and object-relational mapping (ORM) and is widely used in data serialization scenarios of Tencent's games.
-Both languages are equally useful.
-Use either of them based on your usage habits.
-This document describes how to define tables in Protobuf.
+Protobuf is a method of serializing structured data developed by Google, which emphasizes simplicity and performance.TDR is a platform-neutral data description language developed by Tencent, which combines the advantages of XML, binary language, and object-relational mapping (ORM) and is widely used in data serialization scenarios of Tencent's games.Both languages are equally useful.
+Use either of them based on your usage habits.This document describes how to define tables in Protobuf.

 ## Table Definition in Protobuf
 To create a table in TcaplusDB, you first need to use a table description language to define the table format and write the table definition content into a table IDL description file.